HowIsThisNotTaken/sourcebans-extended/README.md

 As of now, this module is still compatible with SourceBans++ 1.6.3

+Use this [link](https://drive.google.com/open?id=1NrgjutfWg1Ov8pvI_FMgfE98lDhN3rIMF7OPEbN5foU) for documentation.
+This google doc and the official documentation do have similar functions listed, but mine has extra functions which may be useful outside of SourceBans.

 ### Shoutouts

 Lexi for allowing SourceBans to be a thing on gmod: https://forum.facepunch.com/gmodaddon/jiep/SourceBans-in-Lua/1/